The 6573-You Build Stroker Kit includes all the internal parts you need to assemble a Modified, Outlaw or Open style small block.

 The kit also gives you a choice of our one of a kind Billet side covers to use.
 These side covers are a must when building higher compression/high horse power engines.
 Along with the rigidness of the Billet material, they incorporate all 4 dowel pins in the block.
 This really helps to keep block fatigue to a minimum.
 The Billet side cover also includes dual ball bearings on the crank shaft.
 This gives 4 points of contact which greatly reduces crank shaft flex and block flex, giving longer life to you crank and block.
 The Billet side cover uses a rubber o-ring for the ultimate crank case seal and comes with all the hardware needed as well as installation instructions.
 The one you will need will depend on which block you are using.
 Honda GX200, BSP Clone 196cc, Hemi 212 and the BSP 212 blocks will use part number 6057 side cover.
 The Predator 212 NON Hemi blocks will use part number 6058.

 No performance kit would be complete without a choice of an ARC Billet flywheel.
 This kit will offer 5 different flywheels to meet the needs of any Mod engine.
 The standard model is the tried and true 6619.
 This is a non adjustable Billet flywheel that weighs 3.5lbs and can be used with a pull rope starter.
 It is set at 32 degrees timing with a stock key.
 The next option is the new 6689 Speedway flywheel.
 This is our newest flywheel addition.
 It is also a non adjustable flywheel that weighs 3.4lbs and will also work with a pull rope starter.
 It is set at 32 degrees timing with a stock key, but the extra benefit it offers is the low drag fin design.
 It moves enough air to cool, but has less drag than any other finned flywheel we offer.
 This will help free up more power in the upper RPMs.
 For those wanting a smaller diameter flywheel we offer the 6607-GX200.
 This is a 5 3/4 diameter flywheel commonly known as the 3hp flywheel and weighs 3.3lbs.
 It is much smaller in diameter than the 6619 and 6689.
 This will produce much quicker acceleration and more out of the corner pull.
-It will NOT work with a pull rope starter, a hand held electric starter must be used.
 The 6607-GX200 is an adjustable hub flywheel that offers 14 degrees of timing advance in 1 or 2 degree increments.
 Adjusting the timing is quick and easy to do on the dyno or at the track.
 Just loosen the 6 bolts on the hub, make an adjustment and tighten them back down.
 Just that easy.
-This flywheel will come with a coil bracket.
+This flywheel will come with a coil bracket and because of the adjustable hub WILL NOT work with pull rope starting.
 This kit will also offer a choice of two Billet flywheels for those of you that want to use the Briggs PVL ignition coil.
 Those flywheels are the 6621 and the 6617-H. The 6621 is a non adjustable flywheel for the PVL ignition that can be used with a pull rope and comes set at 29 degrees with a stock key and weighs 3.4lbs.
 The 6617-H is an adjustable timing flywheel that offers the same quick timing adjustments as the 6607-GX200 and weighs 3.8lbs.
-It will NOT work with pull rope starting, must use hand held electric starter.
-All the Billet flywheels offered have cooling fins that can be used with all types of Gasoline and Methanol.
+The 6617-H will NOT work with pull rope starting, must use hand held electric starter.
+All the Billet flywheels offered have cooling fins that can be used on all types of engine using either Gasoline or Methanol.

-We recommend that all Billet flywheels be lapped to the cranks shaft.
+We recommend that all Billet flywheels be lightly lapped to the cranks shaft.
 The NON adjustable flywheels are set at 32 degrees timing with the stock key sent with the Billet crank.
-You will not be able to use any aftermarket offset timing key with this crank shaft.
-If you need more or less timing than 32 degrees we recommend lapping the flywheel and setting the timing with a degree wheel without a key, then torquing down.
+You will not be able to use any aftermarket offset timing key with the billet crank shaft.
+If you need more or less timing than 32 degrees we recommend lightly lapping the flywheel and setting the timing with a degree wheel without a key, then torquing down to the proper torque specs.
 All flywheels listed here are required to be torqued to 65 ft/lbs.
 We have how-to instructional videos on this site as well as on Facebook and YouTube under ARC Racing that explain lapping, timing, torquing and removing Billet flywheels.